oneillal/nci-web-project/docs/index.md

 * * *
 ##### :date: _12th April 2017_
-### :sparkles: All Dayer!...but Getting Somewhere
+### :sparkles: All Day, All Night
-We all took a study day today and booked a meeting room for an all-day working session.
+We all took a study day today and booked a meeting room for an all-day working session that turn into an all night session.
 We made a lot of good progress.
 Took quiet a while to try and realise the wireframe with actual HTML and CSS but we managed to get something that looks pretty close.
 We start out with this...
 ![](https://github.com/oneillal/nci-web-project/raw/master/docs/web_session3.png)
 With good teamwork and collaboration...